miller-online/docs/docs/guides/game-servers/game-networking/index.md

 Instead of building the UDP library yourself, many open-source libraries already include features you need such as:

-- **(D)DoS mitigation** to prevent a client or multiple clients from flooding your server with TCP or UDP packets
+- **DDoS mitigation** to prevent a client or multiple clients from flooding your server with TCP or UDP packets
-- **Heartbeat to ensure** the client or the server is still up and performing
+- **Heartbeat** to ensure the client or the server is still up and performing
 - **Round-Trip Time (RTT) estimations** to determine how long the transmission usually takes

 These libraries usually support multiple platforms and are used in existing game engines.
 One great example is the low-level UDP protocol [Laminar](https://github.com/TimonPost/laminar), or the open-source library [SLikeNet](https://github.com/SLikeSoft/SLikeNet), which is a fork of the now-defunct, but highly mature, Raknet networking engine.
 Even Valve, the maker of the popular gaming platform Steam, offers its own UDP protocol called [GameNetworkingSockets](https://github.com/ValveSoftware/GameNetworkingSockets), which comes with sophisticated NAT travel (highly critical since most users sit behind a router and aren’t directly connected to the internet), encryption and a [reliability](https://gafferongames.com/post/reliable_ordered_messages/) layer.